bevyengine/rfcs/rfcs/45-stageless.md

    1. If the two systems are compatible, remove the constraint.
    2. If they are incompatible, promote it to a strict ordering constraint.
 3. Deduplicate all strict ordering constraints.
-   1. Each pair of systems can only have one strict ordering constraint between them.
+   1. Each pair of systems can only have one ordering constraint between them.
+      1. At this stage, all ordering constraints have been converted to strict ordering constraints or removed.
    2. Any edges that are implied by the transitive property can be removed.

 ### Atomic groups